-This is a 1-day day Niagara Falls bus tour from Toronto that is available all year, with minor tweaks for the winter.
-Visit Niagara Falls in a small group with an experienced guide.
-The itinerary is jam-packed to give you the most of your day in Niagara Falls.
+Our daily Niagara Falls bus tour from Toronto is available all year!
+Visit Niagara Falls with a small group with an experienced guide.
+The itinerary is planned in a way to maximize your time in Niagara Falls while still seeing the important sights in the surrounding area.
 We plan our schedule each day for conditions that might impact your experience.
 This is an example of what a typical day trip to Niagara Falls will look like.
 We may add or remove stops depending on time and other conditions.

 Sample Day Trip Itinerary

 1 – Pick Up in a Comfortable and Air Conditioned Bus

 Your day begins around 7:45 – 8:45 AM.
 We will pick you up from Downtown Toronto or Mississauga.
 All our buses are modern, comfortable and with air conditioning.
 Travel with a small group (vans and minibuses with up to 6, 14 or 24 guests).